eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

         -   "This component is supported only in desktop browsers."
     -   Child component that fires events when a message is received
     -   @api function to publish events
+-   Duplicate students
+    -   I had two michael students in the class.
+Ask for FirstName and LastName when registering
+    -   Also add a "nickname"
+-   Display the time it took an student to complete the exercise